mderriey/aspnet-core-token-renewal/README.md

 Then we'll try again on the next requests, until it succeeds or the authentication cookie expires and we'll ask the user to log in again.

+### What should I expect, then?

+We've configured in IdentityServer that this client, `mvc`, has access tokens valid for a minute.
+When logging in, you can then expect to see an initial authentication cookie which lifetime will be of 1 minute.

+Subsequent requests in the following 30 seconds won't try to renew tokens or issue a new authentication cookie.
+Requests within 30 to 60 seconds will try renewing the tokens, and if successful, issue a new authentication cookie valid for another 1 minute.

+To avoid having valid refresh tokens in the wild, their lifetime is also aligned with the access token, so they become invalid when:

+ - it's used to get a new set of tokens, or
+ - the session ends because the cookie expires since the cookie, the access token and the refresh token share the same lifetime

 ### Anything else?

 In this case, it's possible that a user closes their browser, navigates back to the application and is still logged in.